Helping children to make the transition to Year 7

-- Try and have regular catch-up sessions where children can voice any worries they have or just generally share how life in their new school is progressing.
-There may be issues that you can address with your child’s form tutor.
+- Arrange regular catch-up sessions where children can voice any worries they have or generally share how their new school is progressing.
+There may be issues that you can address with your child's form tutor.

 - Use resources such as the internet and textbooks from your local library or school library to improve their understanding of the Key Stage 3 and Key Stage 4 curriculums.
 You can also ask schools if they are able to provide details of the range of topics that are going to be covered during the term so that both you and your child are fully prepared.